cdupont/Trento-LoRa/README.md

 In order to restart LoRa when the gateway in rebooted, the sender program need to be started at boot-up:

-in /etc/init.d folder copy this [file] (./gateway/ssh-LoRa-autoreboot-config/lora) Then launch in a terminal
+in /etc/init.d folder copy this [file] (./gateway/ssh-LoRa-autoreboot-config/lora)

+Then launch in a terminal

 #sysv-rc-conf

 and select for lora service rcx.d with x 2,3,4,5

+Now you can reboot the gtateway and the LoRa sender will start automatically.

 Testing